HACCPGlossary

 7) Metrics That Prove HACCP Works

-Track right-first-time runs and CCP nonconformance rates per 10,000 units; time-to-containment for CCP failures; allergen mis-labeling near-misses; EM trend stability post-CAPA; detector challenge pass rates and missed challenge investigations; temperature excursion frequency and response time in storage/transport; review-by-exception workload (what proportion of lots trigger holds); and inspection retrieval time to present a complete package (HACCP plan version, CCP records, label scans, genealogy).
-Metrics should drive management review and supplier feedback loops and be referenced in APR/PQR-style summaries for brand and customer audits.
+Track right-first-time runs and CCP nonconformance rates per 10,000 units; time-to-containment for CCP failures; allergen mis-labeling near-misses; EM trend stability post-CAPA; detector challenge pass rates and missed challenge investigations; temperature excursion frequency and response time in storage/transport; review-by-exception workload (proportion of lots that trigger holds); and inspection retrieval time to present a complete package (HACCP plan version, CCP records, label scans, genealogy).
+Use SPC with appropriate control limits (e.g., X‑bar/R) to track CCP stability, and monitor process capability (Cp/Cpk) where measurement variation matters.

 V5 by SG Systems Global embeds HACCP so that risk controls are executed automatically and evidence is created as a by-product of doing the work.
 In V5 MES, CCP logic is encoded in the eMMR and executed in the eBMR with device capture, timers, interlocks, and Dual Verification for critical decisions.
 In V5 WMS, FEFO/FIFO, Bin / Location segregation, and Hold & Release are enforced at scan points; Barcode Validation prevents wrong-item/lot/label; temperature and status checks block risky issues and shipments.
 Label control ties to approved templates with scan-back confirmation of GTIN, allergen statements, and date codes.
 In V5 QMS, HACCP masters live under Document Control; plan changes route via Change Control; exceptions open Deviations/NC with photos and reason codes; systemic issues become CAPA with effectiveness checks.
 EPCIS events and unit-level or lot-level identifiers provide fast, surgical tracebacks and targeted notifications in the rare event of a recall.